A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Introduction

 In view of the previous results, the following question naturally arises: given a family $\mathcal H$ of graphs, what is the structure of a graph $G$ edge/vertex-coverable by at most $k$ \emph{isometric} subgraphs all isomorphic to graphs in $\mathcal H$?
 For instance, if $\mathcal H$ is the family of all trees, does $G$ somehow look like a tree?

-Extending a result of Aigner and Fromme \cite{AF84} for paths, Ball, Bell, Guzman, Hanson-Colvin and Schonsheck \cite{BBGHCS17} proved that every graph vertex-coverable by $k$ isometric subtrees has \emph{cop number} at most $k$.
+Extending a result of Aigner and Fromme~\cite{AF84} for paths, Ball, Bell, Guzman, Hanson-Colvin and Schonsheck~\cite{BBGHCS17} proved that every graph vertex-coverable by $k$ isometric subtrees has \emph{cop number} at most $k$.
 In particular, it is well-known that the cop number of a graph is always upper-bounded by its \emph{treewidth} (see \Cref{sec: trees} for a definition of treewidth).
 In analogy to \Cref{thm: intro-expo}, a natural question is then the following: is it true that every graph which is vertex/edge-coverable by a small number of isometric subtrees has small treewidth?
 This question turns out to have a negative answer when considering vertex-coverability, as shown by the following example, pointed to us by Marcin Bria\'nski (personal communication): for every $t\geq 1$, let $G_t$ be the graph on $2t+2$ vertices obtained from the biclique $K_{t,t}$ after adding two vertices $a,b$ of degree $t$ respectively adjacent to all vertices from each of the sides of $K_{t,t}$ (see \Cref{fig:vertex-coverable-trees} for the case $t=3$).
 Then, $G_t$ is vertex-coverable by the two induced stars $S_a, S_b$ respectively centered in $a$ and $b$ (which are in particular isometric subgraphs of $G_t$), but has treewidth at least $t$, as it contains $K_{t,t}$ as a minor.
-Our third result implies that such a construction does not exist anymore when considering graphs which are edge-coverable by two isometric trees.
+Our third result implies that any such construction fails when considering graphs which are edge-coverable by two isometric trees, as we show that they have treewidth at most $2$.

 \begin{restatable}{theorem}{mainTrees} Let $G$ be a graph which is edge-coverable by $2$ isometric trees.
 Then $\tw(G) \leq 2$. \end{restatable}